learn-co-students/sinatra-user-auth-v-000/README.md

 #### The `views` Folder

 This folder has a few sub-folders we want to take a look at.
-Since we have different controllers responsible for different functions/features, we want our `views` folder structure to match up.
+Since we have our different controllers responsible for different functions/features, we want our view folder structure to match up.
+So, we have:

-* The **`views/registrations`** sub-directory contains one file, the template for the new user sign-up form.
-That template will be rendered by the `get '/registrations/signup'` route in our controller.
-This form will `POST` to the `post '/registrations'` route in our controller.
+* The **`views/registrations`** sub-directory.
+This directory has just one file, the template for the new user signup form.
+That template will be rendered by the `get '/registrations/signup'` route in our Registrations Controller.
+This form will `POST` to the `post '/registrations'` route of that same controller.
-* The **`views/sessions`** sub-directory contains one file, the template for the login form.
-This template is rendered by the `get '/sessions/login'` route in the controller.
-The form on this page sends a `POST` request that is handled by the `post '/sessions'` route.
+* The **`views/sessions`** sub-directory.
+This directory also has just one file, the template for the login form.
+This template is rendered by the `get '/sessions/login'` route in the Sessions Controller.
+The form on this page `POST`s to the `post '/sessions'` route in that same controller.
-* The **`views/users`** sub-directory contains one file, the template for the user's homepage.
-This page is rendered by the `get '/users/home'` route in the controller.
+* The **`views/users`** sub-directory.
+This directory has just one file, the template for the user's homepage.
+This page is rendered by the `get '/users/home'` route in the Users Controller.
-* We also have a `home.erb` file in the top level of the `views` directory.
-This is the page rendered by the root route, `get '/'`.
+* We also have a `home.erb` file in the top level of the views directory.
+This is the page rendered by the root route, `get '/'`, defined in the Application Controller.

+#### Separation of Concerns

+The idea that different code to carry out different tasks should get organized into different locations should be a familiar one.
+It is right in line with the **separation of concerns** design principle of object orientation.
+This principle states that a program or application's code should be organized into discrete units, such that each unit carries out a separate responsibility or behavior.

+So, to honor this principle of organization and design, we give different functions their own space.
+For example, a user's registration is it's own function, so we have a `RegistrationsController` to handle it.
+Similarly, the template that renders the new registration, or signup, form gets it's own subdirectory, in `views/registrations`.
+It may seem like a lot of work to contain some minimal code, but think about larger, more complex applications.

+Let's say you're running a popular online marketplace.
+You need users to be able to sign up, log in and out, browse items, add items to a shopping cart, purchase items, manage their account information and much more.
+If we placed the code to handle *all* of these functions in the same file, we'd have a super long, super messy file that would be really frustrating to debug and really frustrating for other developers to work collaboratively on.

+## Instructions

+Much of the structure of this application has been written out for you.
+We do have some work to do though.
+We need to write our models and migrations and we need to build the content of the routes and views that have been defined for us.
+In Part I of this lab, we'll handle the models and migrations.
+In Part II we'll deal with the controllers and views.

 ### Part I: Models and Migrations